 Nampeyo canteens are always special and this form gains some points.
 Again the painting (likely by Annie) uses the classic Nampeyo four mountain (swastika-like) image as a central focus and builds only a loosely organized image around it.
 As with 1997-04, the fragmented design elements are typical of Annie painting in her own style.

 2002-09 B+/A- Large imperfect bat-wing pot, painted by Annie (?)

 Several years ago Ed Wade showed me an almost identical pot (several times larger but same design) on his dining room table.
 He identified it as “by Nampeyo.”
 The form on the Wade jar was perfect and the design (unlike jar 2002-09) was also perfect.
 Nampeyo very likely formed jar 2002-09.
 It is unclear who painted it.
 (See Wade’s evaluation).
-If I had to guess I would think that Annie painted the pot using her mother’s (not her own) style and classic Sikyatki design elements.
+I think that Annie painted the pot using her mother’s (not her own) style using classic Sikyatki design elements.
 The size of the pot adds to its value.
 The fact that the pot is asymmetric and the painter had to try to adjust the design to the awkward shape either detracts for the value (resulting in a B+ grade) or adds to the human appeal of the pot (giving it an A- grade).

 2006-01 B+ Kwatoko bowl, painted by Annie

 The bowl was formed by Nampeyo; the design very likely was painted by Annie.
 The painting is well-done using a classic Sikyatki motif adapted and developed by Annie.
 2006-01 is a fine example of the best of Annie painting in her mother’s Sikyatki Revival style.
 If it were not for the pot having been broken and simply glued, I’d give the bowl an A-.
 With the breakage into two pieces, I evaluate it as a B+.
 If the breakage bothers you a lot, then I’d say B.